 Here's the list of the top 10 foods mentioned by the 76 people (the majority of people had more than one allergy/intolerance too, with some even having reactions to 10+ food products).

 |Allergy/Intolerance||Amnt of People|

 |Oats (even GF ones)||6|

 6 of the apparent 19 cross reactive foods were in the top 10, we know only 76 told us their other allergies, this is no scientific study and yes a lot of Coeliacs suffer other allergies and intolerances, but we don't think it's possible to conclude that 19 specific foods are to blame (even less so when there is no scientific proof behind the cross reactive foods).
 Anyone can develop an allergy to anything, hey after a stoke my Dad could no longer eat his favourite food, beetroot, and now goes into anaphylactic shock with it, so it's by far not necessarily Coeliac related to develop an allergy, particular to food which are known to be common allergens.
 There is no solid scientific proof to say these foods "cross react" but if you do suffer symptoms of glutening it may be worth trying to remove any of the more common ones (dairy, coffee, eggs to start with) you consume to see if they improve your symptoms.

 Do you have any other allergies or intolerances alongside Coeliac disease?
 Are they in the list above or one of the "cross reactive foods"?
-Let us know what you what you think about the cross reactive food theory and your allergies in the comments!
+Let us know what you what you think about the cross reactive food theory and you're allergies in the comments!